Microsoft/azure-docs.cs-cz/articles/active-directory/managed-identities-azure-resources/qs-configure-template-windows-vmss.md

 ---
-title: Konfigurace spravovaných identit pro prostředky Azure na virtuální počítač škálovací sadu pomocí šablony
+title: Configure template to use managed identities on virtual machine scale sets - Azure AD
-description: Nastavit, podrobné pokyny ke konfiguraci spravovaných identit pro prostředky Azure na škálovací sadu virtuálních počítačů pomocí šablony Azure Resource Manageru.
+description: Step-by-step instructions for configuring managed identities for Azure resources on a virtual machine scale set, using an Azure Resource Manager template.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi